singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 ```
 2¹¹ <= rangeSize <= 2²⁶
 ```
-These conditions give us a good amount of "wiggle room;" but the nearer to the middle that we pick, the less memory will be used at any given time.
+These conditions give us a good amount of "wiggle room," but the nearer to the middle that we pick, the less memory will be used at any given time.

 The below code provides one implementation for this algorithm.
 ```java